The Best Christmas Pageant Ever (film): Production

 In November 2023, it was reported that an adaptation of the 1972 children's novel was in the works at Lionsgate, with Dallas Jenkins directing the film.
 Principal photography began on December 6, 2023 in Winnipeg, Manitoba, Canada and wrapped on January 27, 2024.

+Media Capital Technologies co-financed the film.

 Release

 The Best Christmas Pageant Ever premiered in Los Angeles on November 2, 2024, and was released in the United States on November 8, 2024.
 It was previously scheduled for November 15, 2024 before moving forward a week earlier to avoid competition with another Christmas film, Red One.

 Reception

 Box office

 In the United States and Canada, The Best Christmas Pageant Ever was released alongside Heretic, Elevation, Weekend in Taipei, and the wide expansion of Anora, and was projected to gross $6–8 million from 3,020 theaters in its opening weekend, with some projections going as high as $10 million.
 The film made $5 million on its first day, which included $2.3 million and $500,000 from Sunday and Thursday night previews, respectively, for a total preview gross of $2.8 million.
 It went on to debut to $10.8 million, finishing in third behind holdover Venom: The Last Dance and Heretic.
 The film made $5.3 million in its second weekend (a drop of 51.3%) and then $3.5 million in its third, finishing in third and sixth place, respectively.
 Its total worldwide gross is $40.2 million.